 Lifetime value is what matters most, not one-time gifts.

-Pipeline metrics help you assess whether you have enough potential major donors considering making major gifts of assets moving themselves through the consideration continuum.
+Pipeline metrics help you assess whether you have enough potential major donors considering making major gifts of assets and moving themselves through their consideration continuum.

-So measure how many relationships you have in which you and your supporter both expect a solicitation to occur in the next year or so.
+So measure how many relationships you have in which you and your supporter both expect a giving decision to be made in the next year or so.
 Then determine a gift amount you expect.
 You might want to be conservative with this figure.
 Next, assign a ‘deal stage’ (usually according to the donor) based on where they reside in the consideration continuum, and be sure to include a deal percentage.
 This is your assessment of the likelihood that the gift will close.
-Then plot out the calculation by multiplying the projected gift amount by the likelihood percentage, and be sure the figure lands in the month (or year) you and the donor have agreed it will reasonably happen.
+Finally, plot out the calculation by multiplying the projected gift amount by the likelihood percentage, and be sure the figure lands in the month (or year) you and the donor have agreed it will reasonably happen.

 Here’s an example of how this looks.
 In the private sector, we call this a risk-adjusted pipeline.